Top 9 Ways to iPad Screen Flickering

 iv.
 Go back to the 'Accessibility' and move the slider in front to enable 'Reduce Motion'.
 This way, the iPad screen flickering lines may stop.

-Method 5: Repair iPad with TunesKit (No Data Loss)
+Method 6: Repair iPad with TunesKit iOS System Recovery (No Data Loss)

 If all the above-stated solutions do not work to resolve your iPad screen flickering won't turn on, then TunesKit iOS system recovery tool is your best chance to resolve the issue once and for all.
 TunesKit iOS System Recovery is designed to help you resolve both common and serious iOS errors without losing any data from your iPad.
 The screen flickering issue at this point maybe as a result of iOS failures, like iPad black screen, frozen screen, blue screen, etc. The software provides you with two repair modes namely Standard Mode and Advanced Mode.
 It is also compatible with all iOS and iDevices including iPads, iPhones among others.